futuremarc/p5-camp/SYLLABUS.md

 ## OVERVIEW

 This course is an introduction to creative coding with the [p5.js](http://p5js.org) JavaScript Library.
 It will cover the basics of programming through: drawing and animating in the browser, designing and building interactivity, manipulating and animating page structure, audio synthesis on the web, and music visualization.
-We will be using the textbook and examples from [Learning Processing](https://github.com/shiffman/LearningProcessing-p5.js) by Daniel Shiffman.
+We will be examples from the textbook [Learning Processing](https://github.com/shiffman/LearningProcessing-p5.js) by Daniel Shiffman.

 ### CLASS 1: Introduction